Creating a Financial Plan

 Investors should carefully consider investment objectives, risks, charges and expenses.
 This and other important information is contained in the fund prospectuses, summary prospectuses and CollegeAmerica Program Description, which can be obtained from a financial professional and should be read carefully before investing.

-Depending on your state of residence, there may be an in-state plan that offers tax and other benefits not available through CollegeAmerica.
+Depending on your state of residence, there may be an in-state plan that provides state tax and other state benefits, such as financial aid, scholarship funds and protection from creditors, not available through CollegeAmerica.
 CollegeAmerica is sponsored by Virginia529℠.